Ratio of Debt-to-Income

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our very useful Loan Qualifying Calculator.
+If you want to run your own numbers, please use this Mortgage Qualifying Calculator.

 Just Guidelines

 Don't forget these ratios are only guidelines.
-We'd be happy to go over pre-qualification to help you figure out how much you can afford.
+We'd be happy to go over pre-qualification to help you figure out how large a mortgage you can afford.